greeneyesproject/testbed-demo/README.md

 In your Linux PC terminal `cd thirdparty/lib-host` and `make`.
 If include files are missing, please add the include path to the Makefile or install your libraries to /usr/local/.

 Before cross-compiling thirdparty libraries please put the cross compiled OpenCV and Boost libraries respactively into /opt/boost-arm and /opt/opencv-arm.
-You can find a copy of these two libraries cross-compiled for the BeagleBone Black in the rootfs image or you can download them separately here: [Boost 1.57.0](ftp://ftp.elet.polimi.it/outgoing/Luca.Bondi/greeneyes/boost-arm.tar.gz), [OpenCV 2.4.11](ftp://ftp.elet.polimi.it/outgoing/Luca.Bondi/greeneyes/opencv-arm.tar.gz).
+You can find a copy of these two libraries cross-compiled for the BeagleBone Black in the rootfs image or you can download them separately from ftp://ftp.elet.polimi.it/outgoing/Luca.Bondi/greeneyes/boost-arm.tar.gz and ftp://ftp.elet.polimi.it/outgoing/Luca.Bondi/greeneyes/opencv-arm.tar.gz.

 Now you are able to cross-compile thirdparty libraries: `cd thirdparty/lib-bbb` and `make`.